craigrachow/CISM/incidentmanagement.md

 A process to identify and prioritize **critical business processes**, assess the **impact of disruptions**, and define **recovery requirements**.

 **Key context:**
+- Consider how disruptions could affect confidentiality, integrity, availability.
 - Determines **RTO (Recovery Time Objective)** and **RPO (Recovery Point Objective)**
 - Focuses on **business impact**, not threats
 - Foundation for BCP and DRP
+- The BIA tells you what is critical, how bad it is if it breaks, how long you have to fix it, what you need to fix it.

 **Example:**
 Payroll downtime of 24 hours is acceptable; customer billing downtime of 2 hours is not.